masc-ucsc/docs/docs/pyrope/10-internals.md

 ### Closures

 Closures capture extra state or inputs at definition.
-The capture variables are always immutable `let` no matter the outter scope definition.
+The capture variables are always immutable (`const`) no matter the outer scope definition.
 Therefore, capture variables behave like passed by value, not reference.

 The `[...]` slot on a lambda declaration is a unified **comptime parameter